thqu1et/Employee-Crud/README.md

 - Update employee details by ID
 - Delete employee by ID
 - Get a list of employees based on specific criteria
+- Get a Paginated List of Employees based on specific criteria

 ## Technologies Used